realworldocaml/book/en/imperative-programming.md

 those arguments are evaluated before they are passed to the function.

 Consider the following simple example.
-Here, we have a collection of angles and we want to determine if any of them have a negative `sin.
+Here, we have a collection of angles and we want to determine if any of them have a negative `sin`.
 The following snippet of code would answer that question.

 ```ocaml